April 19, 2023:

 To learn more about the New York State Vaccination Program or to schedule an appointment, click here.

-Additional Vaccine sites have recently been added; the list below is not complete so do check with your own preferred local pharmacy:
+Additional Vaccine sites - the list below is not complete so do check with your own preferred local pharmacy:

 For advice and links to helpful resources: Scarsdale Edgemont Family Counseling Service - Maryellen Saenger: 914-723-3281.